vjvillareal/trackr-test-app/README.md

 ## Instructions

 1. Make sure you have Node Package Manager installed.
-You can check the version of npm using `node --version`.
+You can check the version of npm by running the command in your terminal: `node --version`.
 2. Install Angular CLI.
 Run command `npm install -g @angular/cli`.
 3. Create a folder.
-Open your CLI and clone the project from GitHub `git clone https://github.com/vjvillareal/trackr-test-app.git`, then navigate to folder your `cd folder-name`.
+Open CLI from the folder and clone the project from GitHub `git clone https://github.com/vjvillareal/trackr-test-app.git`, then navigate to cloned folder `cd repo-name`.
 4. Install npm packages.
 Run `npm install`.
 5. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.